carlosdorelli/unturned-workshop-cleaner/README.md

 # Unturned Workshop Cleaner

-A simple program that clean all your workshop mods with just one click.
+A simple .exe that clean all your workshop mods with just one click.

 ## Installation